Summer Session FAQs

 What are credit courses?

-The majority of our College Prep courses may be taken for academic-year credit.
+Many of our College Prep courses may be taken for academic-year credit (see College Prep, Major Courses, for those marked with an asterisk *).
 Many students are able to satisfy requirements during the five weeks for full-year courses, such as U.S. History, the sciences, or mathematics.
-However, credit acceptance is at the discretion of your academic-year school.
+A transcript with letter grade and a complete course description are sent to parents at the end of the Summer Session, and awarding of credit is determined by your academic-year school.

 How much homework will I have?

 This will vary depending on your course.
-Rising Scholars should anticipate 1¾ hours of homework and College Prep students up to three hours of homework each day.
-ESL students in grades 7–9 should expect 1¾ hours of work and those in grades 10–12 can expect three hours of work.
+Rising Scholars should anticipate two hours of homework, College Prep students up to three hours of homework, and ESOL students two-three hours of homework per day.

 Are courses held every day?

 All students, regardless of program, attend classes Monday through Saturday.
 Classes finish at 11:30 am on Saturdays.
-There are no minor courses or sports classes on Saturday afternoon.
+There are no minor courses or sports classes on Saturday afternoon or on Sunday.

 Can I change my courses?